lharries/harries.co/_blog/first-growth-hire/index.md

 For B2B, the initial loop of building a great product and launching it should be able to get you to PMF.
 If it doesn’t, you likely haven’t cracked the right product/positioning yet.
 Your paid ads won’t be positive ROAS and spending time optimizing the ads and funnel will just waste attention.
 Instead, have your Growth Marketer set up protective bidding on your own brand, conquesting and maybe a quick test of the main keywords.

-For consumer, this is different however.
+For consumer, this is different.
 With B2B, you know that if you can get customers to love your product and your ACV is high enough you can scale with a sales team.
 However, for consumer if you’ve built a great product that someone loves there’s not the same guarantee you’ll be able to scale acquisition.
 You need to more closely iterate on the growth loop as part of the initial product work which could include paid acquisition.

 ## Should you hire agencies, contractors, and advisors?